dhecloud/quartzv4/content/see.md

 - fighting was amusing- almost like return based- people couldn’t dodge because they literally couldn’t see them
 - traps were cool!
 Napalm, ice floor
 - Boy controlling a crossbow attack unit and shouting out directions with a drum was cute

+really dislike kofun's wimpiness, petulant sulking and moody tantrums this season

+really dislike kofun's wimpiness, petulant sulking and moody tantrums this season

+did the average IQ of the population go down with the virus?